-We are sanctioned by USA Cycling as a “Fun Ride/ Training event,” and we thank our governing body for their cheap insurance.
+USA Cycling sanctions us as a “Fun Ride,” and we thank our governing body for its cheap insurance.

 We race after dark, so bring your lights.

 - Abide by all USAC cyclocross rules.

 - The promoter’s ruling is final.

 - Call out your number every time you cross the finish line.